t-woerner/freeipa/doc/designs/external-idp/external-idp.md

 Current implementations of OTP pre-authentication mechanism in MIT Kerberos and FreeIPA have one issue.
 Neither MIT Kerberos library and KDC nor `ipa-otpd` daemon support RADIUS flows where multiple messages per communication are required.
 RADIUS protocol defines `Access-Challenge` message that allows RADIUS server to request a continuation of a state processing between the server and the client. `ipa-otpd` does translate any response from a RADIUS server that is not `Access-Accept` into `Access-Reject` response.
 On its side, MIT Kerberos OTP pre-authentication implementation only handles `Access-Accept` and `Access-Reject` responses.

-For OAuth 2.0 Device Authorization Grant flow `ipa-otpd` would need first to communicate to the integrated IdP.
-This step will produce a User Code and a Verification URI that will need to be sent back to the RADIUS client (KDC) and communicated further to Kerberos client side of OTP pre-authentication mechanism.
+During discussion of the implementation of an extension to existing OTP pre-authentication mechanism in MIT Kerberos, it was [decided](https://github.com/krb5/krb5/pull/1200#issuecomment-911816047) to create a separate pre-authentication module for this workflow to allow KDC and Kerberos client better communicate the user-oriented messaging.

+A new pre-authentication method ('OAuth2.0') will be a FAST factor, meaning it would require an armor ticket to use.
+When Kerberos client would advertise the support for this pre-authentication method, KDC will issue a response containing the required information to display to the user.
+Typically, this information would be a Verification URI of the Device Authorization Grant Flow end-point and a User Code to authorise.
+Upon receiving the initial response, Kerberos client side of the pre-authentication module would display the message and wait for a user input.
+In a basic device authorization grant flow the input is empty.
+The input is then sent back to the KDC as a response.

+On the server side, KDB driver would associate 'OAuth2.0' pre-authentication module with those accounts which have external IdP reference defined for them.
+As a result, new pre-authentication module on the KDC side would detect this metadata and activate itself by sending a request to the default RADIUS server.
+An expected behavior would be to receive an `Access-Challenge` message from the RADIUS server to request a continuation of a state processing.
+Such processing would then be turned into token information and passed over to 'OAuth2.0' pre-authentication module on the client side.

-Thus, both `ipa-otpd` and MIT Kerberos need to be extended to handle `Access-Challenge` message.
+Thus, `ipa-otpd` and MIT Kerberos need to be extended to handle `Access-Challenge` message.

 ### Individual tasks